LITTLE-dot-big/beverages/readme.txt

 2. Run main.py
 3. Copy the highlighted shown in "2021-09-04.png" and paste it in any browser of your choice.
 Press enter.

+It uses flask to take care of the backend of the website and bootstrap for the frontend.
+It also uses SQLAlchemy for managing the database.
+It can also send emails everytime some changes are made into the database, which is commented out.
 	Enjoy the website!!!